daqnext/go-fast-cache/README.md

 ### key-value pair count over limit

-If the key-value pair count over the limit, 15% keys that already expired or the most recent expiration time will be deleted automatically.
+If the key-value pair reach DefaultCountLimit :
+15% of the oldest expired key-value will be deleted  automatically by background routine asap.

-### some limit
+### Default limit
 ```
 MaxTTLSecond: 7200 seconds(2 hours)